Skip to main content

 (DC Comics)

 Writers Scott Snyder and Francesco Francavilla tell the tale of an alternate universe Gotham where Dick Grayson—the first Robin—has taken up the Batman cowl in Bruce Wayne’s absence.
-The Black Mirror is, well, a Black Mirror-style reimagining of the Gotham City status quo.
-Grayson has to investigate a series of grisly murders which have a horrifying connection the Bat Family.
-Gotham deserves a shake-up every once in a while; a breath of fresh air for its fog-choked citizens.
+Like Black Mirror the show, this comic gives us a glimpse into a grim, parallel world.
+In this Gotham, Grayson must investigate a series of grisly murders, each of which has a horrifying connection to the Bat Family.
+Gotham deserves a Batman story with a twist, a breath of fresh air for its fog-choked citizens.

 7. Arkham Asylum: A Serious House on Serious Earth